RobertARandolph/AdmiralBumbleBee.com/Health.md

 After an episode, I feel exhausted.
 My depth perception is usually poor (I assume because my left eye is half/fully shut for hours after).

-I have some sort of guilt that builds.
+I develop a guilt, and a need to validate my existence.
 I tend to force myself to engage some productive activity soon as I can.

 ## Mitigations

 None.

+Incidentally, I was struck with a cluster headache in the shop once and it was one of the shortest I've experienced.
+When it subsided my eyes were burning.
+After a long and thorough rinse (which is typical post-cluster) I went back to the shop and concluded that I had splashed acetone that was in my hands, into my eyes.

+By no means would I _ever_ suggest acetone in your eyes, nor do I think that I would intentionally do it again, but I can't help think that something about that experience reduced the severity of that headache.
+Perhaps the introduction of an external pain source?
+Stimulation of something in/around the eye?
+Coincidence?

+**DO NOT PUT ACETONE IN YOUR EYES**

 ### Diet